 Yes, you are prone to Covid after vaccination.
 However, the rate of infection after vaccination is much lower than someone who has not been vaccinated.
 Even if such an infection occurs, by the vaccination, the body has a good amount of antibodies to limit the infection to a mild stage, thereby reducing the chance of progressing to severe COVID-19, possibility mitigating the possibility of death.

 Steps I need to take

 Before I get the COVID-19 Vaccine

-- Register yourself to get vaccinated on www.cowin.gov.in
+- Register yourself to get vaccinated at www.cowin.gov.in

 - Avoid taking steroids the week before you’re vaccinated or immediately after since steroids suppress inflammation.

 - Sleep well.
-It is advised to sleep for at least 6 hours prior to the date of vaccination.
+It is advised to sleep for at least 6 hours before the date of vaccination.

 - Do not smoke or take alcohol before getting vaccinated.

 On the Day of Vaccination